Usually, the whole testing process takes place in 4 stages. Those are:

 Clarity of bug reports is essential.
 It should be fairly easy to understand for developers, and all included attachments should help achieve this clarity.

 Screenshots and screen recordings.
 Make sure testers are able to attach documents to the bug reports.
-A short video or image can save huge amounts of time to the developers in understanding the issue.
+A short video or image can save huge amounts of time for the developers in understanding the issue.

 Bug summary and/or tags.
-These can not only help understand the overall issues better but can also help with sorting the bugs and assigning them to the right developers to fix quicker.
+These can not only help understand the overall issues better but can also help with sorting the bugs and assigning them to the right developers to fix them quicker.

 13. Try crowdsourced testing

 Crowdsourced testing utilizes the power of the crowd in achieving better quality products.
 Similar to other crowdsourced activities, crowdtesting has characteristics that are extremely useful in speeding up the process and improving throughput.
 The most relevant ones are the increased speed of testing, real user interaction and cost-effectiveness.

 Some of the tips mentioned above can be directly tackled by a crowdtesting platform.

 For example, consistency in testing, utilization of testing tools, load testing and effective bug reporting.
 Most importantly, by engaging with real users you can get feedback, suggestions on the content of the applications and Graphical User Interface testing.